 The Waffle House has made it a policy to be open for emergency workers and customers to get food when there’s nowhere else to turn.
 When Waffle House is open during a natural disaster it serves a limited menu typically due to limited power and water, which is a code yellow.

 Company managers created a post-disaster business strategy after Hurricane Katrina destroyed seven of its restaurants and temporarily shut down 100 others.

-The company decided to beef up its crisis-management processes.
-Senior executives developed a manual for opening after a disaster, bulked up on portable generators, bought a mobile command center and gave employees key fobs with emergency contacts.
+The company also decided to beef up its crisis-management processes.
+Senior executives developed a manual for how to open after a disaster, bulked up on portable generators, bought a mobile command center and gave employees key fobs with emergency contacts.

 They have a specific plan for hurricanes that “explains how to reopen a restaurant and what to serve if there is gas but no electricity, or a generator but no ice.
 An important element is limiting the menu so the company's supply chain can focus on keeping certain items stocked and chilled or frozen.”

-These efforts certainly cost the company more than the profits made from being open during the emergency, but the company says it “more about marketing and building goodwill than profits.”
+These efforts certainly cost the company more than the profits made from being open during the emergency, but the company says the idea is “more about marketing and building goodwill than profits.”

-It would be more profitable for a Waffle House in a disaster-hit area that has no power to close its doors until all conditions were favorable.
-Management has decided to put people over profit in this case, and that is something worth applauding.
+Think about it: It would be more profitable for a Waffle House in a disaster-hit area with no power to simply close its doors until conditions were favorable.
+Management has decided to put people over profit in this case, and that's something worth applauding.

 Editor's note: This article has been updated since it was originally published in September 2011.